0605akj0605/SCAL-LAB-PCB-DESIGNS/README.md

 - Temperature Sensor (to monitor the flame temperature)
 - MQ-7 gas sensor (for monitoring the flame)
 - Servo Motor (to rotate the stove knob)
-- ESP32 for sending data to and from the IoT cloud service, ThingSpeak.
+- NodeMCU for sending data to and from the IoT cloud service, ThingSpeak.
 - Arduino MEGA for reading the sensor values and communicating the same with ESP32 over the UART protocol.

 These components were to be integrated for automatic gas ignition and control based on environmental conditions.